TUAT-Novice/maprotonet/README.md

 `bash run.sh`

-This script will run the downstream scripts from './scripts/run_XXX.sh'
+This script will run the downstream scripts from './scripts/run_XXX.sh' for training or evaluation, according to the `model` parameter you provide.

 ## Results <a id="Results"></a>